Healthier snack ideas

 - Low fat fruit yoghurt.

-- A handful of dry, reduced sugar cereal with a few raisins or sultanas.
+- A handful of dry, low sugar cereal.

 Healthier savoury snack ideas

 Instead of crisps, salted nuts, pork scratchings, which can all be high in salt and fat, try:

 - Baked crisps